Vital Records Online

 Who is Authorized to Order a Wisconsin Birth Certificate?

-Access to certified Wisconsin birth certificates is restricted for 100 years after birth to protect confidentiality, allowing access only to the individual named on the record and authorized people.
+Access to certified Wisconsin birth certificate is restricted for 100 years after birth to protect confidentiality, allowing access only to the individual named on the record and authorized people.
 All applicants must provide proof of their identity.
 Verify eligibility before requesting on behalf of the individual named on the record.

 Authorized People

-Do I Need to Notarize My Application?
+Do I Need to Notarize My Wisconsin Birth Certificate Application?

 The Wisconsin DHS does not require applicants to obtain notarized statements, whether the request is made online or by mail.
 A photocopy of your ID is sufficient to verify your identity.